Your browser version is no longer supported, so you may experience issues while using this site.

 What happens if you do become a victim of theft?

-An AAMI Comprehensive Car Insurance policy offers cover for accidental loss or damage to personal property (things like clothing or electronic devices) up to a total of $500 when your car has been stolen or damaged and we have accepted your claim.
-For additional cover, an AAMI Home and Contents policy offers Portable Valuables Cover as an optional extra for things like jewellery, watches and handbags up to $1000 per item.
-An excess applies when you make a claim under each of these policies, and you will need to provide us with a police report number for the theft.
+An AAMI Comprehensive Car Insurance policy offers cover for accidental loss or damage to your personal property (things like clothing or electronic devices) up to a total of $1,000 when your car has been stolen or damaged in an incident covered by your policy.
+For additional cover, an AAMI Home and Contents policy offers Portable Valuables Cover as an Optional Cover for things like jewellery, watches and handbags up to $1,000 per item for any one incident.
+An excess applies when you make a claim under each of these policies.
+You should report any theft to the police as soon as possible and keep details including the report number.

 From all of us at AAMI, have a safe and fun Christmas!